mkiminki/hectosky/README.md

 as deep as it appears.
 If there appear to be [NII] emission lines, the H&alpha; line is undersubtracted and you should be cautious about interpreting any apparent H&alpha; emission.

+## Output

+* FITS files of sky-subtracted science spectra, saved to a folder (default `PointingName.skysub/`) in the working directory.
+* FITS file of the master sky spectrum (`PointingName.mastersky.fits`) unless you chose to use a previously-existing master sky.
+* A text file with information on the usable sky fibers (`PointingName.good_sky_data.txt`).
+In addition to recording the sky fibers that went into the master sky, this file gives the equivalent width (EW), full width half max (FWHM), and central wavelength of the Gaussian fit to the H&alpha; line in each usable sky spectrum.
+A description of each column is given in the file header.

+## Variations

+There are three alternate versions of Hectosky: Hectosky_N2fix, Hectosky_Orion, and Hectosky_single.

+**Hectosky_N2fix** fixes the
+wavelength of the [NII] &lambda; 6547 line during fitting.
+Occasionally, this line is clearly visible in the master sky, but the program has trouble fitting it.
+Hectosky_N2fix corrects this problem and should be used in these cases.

+**Hectosky_Orion** is optimized for working with spectra from regions like the Orion Nebula, which have some strong nebular lines but minimal [NII] emission.
+The spectra inHectosky_Orion are plotted so that the [SII] lines can be compared to H&alpha;.
+Extra caution should be used when interpreting apparent H&alpha; emission features.

+**Hectosky_single** does sky subtraction of a *single* fiber from a Hectospec pointing, allowing you to fiddle with the subtraction for a particular object.
+Sometimes, the difference in nebular line strength between the sky offset and the science spectrum is large enough that the nebular lines need to be scaled by some factor to improved sky subtraction.
+Hectosky_single has extra input variables and is called by the command:

+`IDL$ hectosky_magic,'PointingName',aperture,scalefactor`

+where `aperture` is the fiber number of the object to be sky-subtracted from the pointing `PointingName`, and `scalefactor` is the value by which to scale the nebular line strengths.  e.g.,

+`IDL$ hectosky_magic,'W3_2011C_bright_1',135,1.3`

+It is recommended that you use Hectosky_single only (1) on particularly interesting sources, because it can get quite tedious, and (2) when you are comfortable with using the basic version of Hectosky and have a good feel for what "good" sky subtraction looks like.